Ad Image

 Microsoft Security

 Description: Technology giant Microsoft should need no introduction to either the layperson or the technical expert.
-In addition to their PCs and operating systems, Microsoft also offers Microsoft Security, a software endpoint security suite.
+In addition to their PCs and operating systems, Microsoft offers Microsoft Security, a software endpoint security suite.
 This provides an integrated set of solutions designed to work smoothly with Microsoft’s operating system without interrupting workflow with a complex deployment.
 It even provides a cloud-based management system.
-Microsoft has received high customer approval rates, as evidenced by its position as Leader in the 2019 Magic Quadrant for EPP.
+Microsoft has received high customer approval rates, evidenced by its position as a Leader in several of Gartner’s Magic Quadrant for EPP reports.

 Learn more and compare products with the Solutions Review Buyer’s Guide for Endpoint Security.